abarker/typped/doc/sphinx_docs/dispatching.rst

                                       precond_label=precond_label,
                                       precond_fun=preconditions,
                                       precond_priority=precond_priority)

+In parsing the full function call the handler defined above uses both the helper function `match_next` as well as calls to the lexer and `recursive_parse`.
+The general rule is that tokens which will appear in the final parse tree, even literals, should always be retrieved with `recursive_parse` (since it also processes the nodes and adds some extra attributes).
+Tokens which do not appear in the final parse tree, such as the final closing rpar token of the function arguments, can simply be consumed by `match_next` or an explicit call to `lex.next()` and discarded.
+(If you must include a directly-consumed token in the tree, it must at least have its `process_and_check_node` method called with an overridden type signature to mimic what the handler for literals does.)

 The function defined above could be called as follows.
 Note that literals in the sense of the parser are any leaves (terminals) of the parse tree.